How to Make Her a DIY First Period Kit

 Adorable Emergency Bag

 For when she’s on the go and the unexpected happens.
+Here’s an easy-peasy guide to making a DIY period to-go bag.
 Pads, extra undies, and some pain relief can be kept in the car or her school bag.

-We have yet to find THE bag but school is still a few weeks away and school shopping is coming.
+We have yet to find THE bag but school is still a few weeks away and back to school shopping is coming.
+Speaking of school, for a school locker kit that can be easily customized for girls or boys, check out this post.

 Since I am expecting to be throwing snacks at her while she’s curled up in her blanket with a magazine while growling I suppose the next project is going to be doing a room makeover for her.
 She’s still sharing one with her little brother as we juggle around bedrooms with Grandma gone.